gylien/scale-letkf/wiki/realtime-D1-2-forecast.md

 | Number of subdomain in X | 12 | 16 |
 | Number of subdomain in Y | 16 | 16 |

-\* It is not confirmed that Mercator projection is safe to use for D2.
-This map projection configuration is only a temporal treatment.
+\* **This map projection configuration is only a temporal treatment necessary for offline-nesting with current version (SCALE 5.3).
+It is not confirmed that Mercator projection is safe to use for D2.**

 * Boundary data